Archive for the ‘guest blogger’ Category

 Torching the bee charm only took a few seconds.

-Applying heat to give metal a patina is so easy – and clean!
+Applying heat to give the metal a patina is so easy – and clean!
 No chemicals, no rinsing, no waiting!
-Sometimes you can even get shimmery rainbows to appear by holding the heat on a few extra seconds.
+Sometimes you can even get shimmery rainbows to appear by holding the heat on for a few extra seconds.
+(The same process works to heat patina raw copper.)

 Heat patina raw brass filigree